-We invited Linda Jackson, Senior Clinical Program Director for Community and Primary Care at Unity Health Toronto, to share her thoughts on some of the work underway in the DET OHT focused on mental health.
-Linda is currently Co-chairing the Oversight Committee of the Stepped Care Pilot at the DET OHT.
-In this discussion, she shares the significance of the stepped care model and how it can support both family physicians and their patients in accessing mental health services.
+We invited Dr. Linda Jackson, Senior Clinical Program Director for Community and Primary Care* at Unity Health Toronto, to share her thoughts on some of the work underway in the DET OHT focused on mental health.
+Dr. Jackson is currently co-chairing the Stepped Care Pilot‘s Oversight Committee.
+In this discussion, which is a second installment in a two-part series on the Stepped Care Pilot (read part one here), she shares the significance of the stepped care model and how it can support both family physicians and their patients in accessing mental health services.

 As a senior leader for Community and Primary Care at Unity Health, what can you tell us about the challenges that the DET OHT’s priority populations (people experiencing homelessness, mental health illnesses, and addictions) have to face to access mental health care?